by Katherine Dee, MD on February 7, 2018

 2. Intense Pulsed Light treatments (IPL) and Glycolic/Salicylic Acid chemical peels can be a great help in getting rid of acne.
 A three month program combining these treatments along with steady adherence to the Regimen should eliminate acne in most people.

 3. For acne that seems to resist all efforts to defeat it– consider allergies to products of foods.
 This can be challenging without help from a knowledgeable nutritionist or physician.
 If working on your own, consider dumping your old products and starting with the Daily Regimen and a strict anti-inflammatory diet.
 If acne improves, foods can be added back in one-by-one over time.

 If you are not sure what products to use or need help, we can plan a program specifically for you.
-Please come in for a free consultation.
+Please come in for a consultation.

 The big Dont’s: